Wednesday 12th August 3:30pm - 7:30pm

 Tree hollows form in the trunk or branches of live or dead trees, and usually are found in much older trees, typically 100-150 years old.

 Examples of animals that use hollows in our shire include Glossy Black Cockatoos, Powerful Owls, Sugar Gliders, Squirrel Gliders, Kookaburras and the Eastern False Pipistrelle (microbat).

-When undertaking developments or landscaping, efforts should be made to avoid and protect all trees with hollows including dead standing trees (stags) wherever possible.
+When undertaking developments or landscaping, efforts should be made protect all trees with hollows including dead standing trees (stags) wherever possible.
 An arborist can assist to ensure these are kept in a safe condition.
 Additionally, young trees are needed to develop into trees that will form future hollows for animals.

-In areas where natural tree hollows are scarce, nest boxes can be used as artificial hollows for many hollow-dependent fauna species.
+In areas where natural tree hollows are scarce, nest boxes may be used as artificial hollows for many hollow-dependent fauna species.